IHTSDO/health-data-analytics/readme.md

 ## Technical Information

+### FHIR Resources
+Patient records in Bulk FHIR resource (NDJSON) format can be loaded.
+The following resource types are supported:
+- Patient
+- Condition
+- Procedure
+- MedicationRequest
+These are all mapped to the simple data model taking the start date and first SNOMED CT code to create a Clinical Event.
+Only confirmed, active resources are loaded.

 ### Web User Interface
-A frontend web application for this API is available [here](https://github.com/IHTSDO/health-data-analytics-frontend).
+A frontend web application for this API is available: [health-data-analytics-ui](https://github.com/IHTSDO/health-data-analytics-ui).

 ### Data Model
 The data model is very simple: